List – 18 Marketplaces Where You Can Buy and Sell Patents

 PS: My colleague asked me what I meant by huge technology listing while reviewing this piece.
 Good question, Vincy.

-While reviewing marketplaces for this piece, this was one of the few marketplaces that I came across which offered listing of patents in broad, expanse categories.
+While reviewing marketplaces for this piece, this was one of the few marketplaces that I came across which offered a listing of patents in broad, extensive categories.

-Believe it or not, it allows – and lists – patents in 103 broad categories.
-These categories include the common well-known ones like IT, Electronics, energy, communication, Transportation to less famous categories like wind, space tech, veterinary science, waste management and publishing.
+Believe it or not, it lists patents in 103 broad categories.
+These categories include well-known ones like IT, Electronics, Energy, Communication, Transportation to less famous categories like Wind, Space Tech, Veterinary Science, Waste Management, and Publishing.

 For an inventor like Nia who has done prolific work in the world of solar energy, her patents would finally find a marketplace where they are not classified under the other category.

 Yet2.com is one such story.
-It was launched in 1999 by Ben duPont and Chris De Blesr, when DuPont was attempting to sell a new technology that he had developed, and De Bleser being in a similar situation at Polaroid.
+It was launched in 1999 by Ben DuPont and Chris De Bleser when DuPont was attempting to sell a new technology that he had developed, and De Bleser was in a similar situation at Polaroid.
 The duo started the company originally as an online marketplace.
-As time passed yet2 changed strategies to provide consulting services and took on more offline projects.
+As time passed, Yet2 changed strategies to provide consulting services and took on more offline projects.

 For searchers or buyers, it does not cost anything to register on the site, view listings, ask questions related to the listing or introduction before negotiation.
 However, Yet2 charges a commission post any successful transaction/negotiation deal on the site.